What signs of head pain should we look for of a dog, and what may a dog’s headache tell us about its general health?

 - Squinting eyes or lots of blinking

-If your dog is showing symptoms of a headache or any other type of pain you should arrange an appointment with your local vet.
+If your dog is showing symptoms of a headache or any other type of pain, you should arrange an appointment with your local vet.
 Your vet will investigate the causes of the pain.
-We have already looked at some of the illnesses that can cause a headache but underlying causes are varied and may include head trauma, tick-borne illnesses, joint conditions, hormonal imbalance and toxicosis.
+We have already looked at some of the illnesses that can cause a headache, but underlying causes are varied and may include head trauma, tick-borne illnesses, joint conditions, hormonal imbalance and toxicosis.

 Once the cause is identified treatment can begin, but treatment may not include a course of pain killers for the headache.
 A vet will want to treat the source of the headache first, and that may lead to their administering a different type of drug or therapy.
+It’s really important to avoid home medication, as many medications used for headaches in humans are toxic to dogs.
+Seeking veterinary advice is the best course of action.